 Chris Chesterfield (Chairperson)

 Chris has over 30 years in the Victorian water industry, primarily in waterway management.

 He has extensive experience in sustainable water resource and environmental water management as well as solid business management experience as General Manager Waterways Group at Melbourne Water.
 Chris is currently also a professor at the Monash Sustainable Development Institute and Chair of the Birrarung Council.

 Peta Maddy (Deputy Chairperson)

-She is a past President of the Victorian branch of the Australian Water Association and was previously a board director at Grampians Wimmera Mallee Water where she chaired the Water Resources Committee.
+She is a past President of the Victorian branch of the Australian Water Association and was previously a non-executive director at Southern Rural Water (Chair Asset Governance) and Grampians Wimmera Mallee Water (Chair of the inaugural Water Resources Committee).
 In 2018 she chaired the interdepartmental reference group for the Victorian Rural Drainage Strategy and was a member of the Victorian Catchment Management Council for six years.

 Peta has a Bachelor of Chemical Engineering (honours), a Bachelor of Science (Pharmacology and Toxicology) and is a Graduate of the Australian Institute of Company Directors.